The Perceiver Resampler: A Deep Dive into Visual Information Bottlenecks

 Welcome to the World of Multimodal Architecture!

-Have you ever wondered how models like GPT-4V or Google Gemini can “see” images and have conversations about them?
+Have you ever wondered how models like GPT-4V, Google Gemini, or DeepMind’s Flamingo can “see” images and have conversations about them?
 The secret lies in a beautiful architectural component called the Perceiver Resampler.

 What you’ll learn in this blog:

-• Why we need special architectures to bridge vision and language
+• Beginner: Why we need special architectures to bridge vision and language

 Part 1: The Problem - Bridging Two Worlds